baobach/mlfinpy/docs/index.rst

-If you are planning on using Mlfinpy as a starting template for significant modifications, it probably makes sense to clone the repository and to just use the source code
+If you are planning on using Mlfinpy as a starting template for significant modifications, it probably makes sense to clone the repository and to just use the source code:

 .. code-block:: text

     git clone https://github.com/baobach/mlfinpy

-Alternatively, if you still want the convenience of a global ``from mlfinpy import x``, you should try
+Alternatively, if you still want the convenience of a global ``from mlfinpy import x``, you should try:

 .. code-block:: text